Kazuto Ishida

-Kazuto Ishida (石田和外; May 20, 1903 – May 9, 1979) was the 5th Chief Justice of Japan (1969–1973).
+Kazuto Ishida (石田和外; May 20, 1903 – May 9, 1979) was a Japanese jurist who served as Chief Justice of the Supreme Court of Japan from 1969 to 1973.
 He was a practitioner of kendo.
 He was a graduate of the University of Tokyo.

 As an associate justice in the mid-1960s, Ishida penned a dissenting opinion in a Grand Bench decision limiting criminal prosecution of labor leaders.
 This was a contributing factor to his appointment as Chief Justice by Prime Minister Eisaku Sato in 1968, in an attempt to give the court more conservative leadership at a time when Japan saw massive radical student demonstrations.
 One of Ishida's final decisions, in 1973, expanded police powers to punish demonstrators.
 Ishida's court was the first in a line of conservative Supreme Court benches that continued into the early 21st century.

+After his tenure as Chief Justice, Ishida became chairman of the All Japan Kendo Federation.
+He also became the first chairman of the Eirei ni Kotaeru Kai (英霊にこたえる会, Society to Honour the War Dead), which supports Yasukuni Shrine, in June 1976.

-After his tenure as Chief Justice, Ishida formed the National Congress to Achieve Legislation of the Gengo System in order to establish a law authorizing the Emperor to determine Japanese era names.
+Ishida formed the National Congress to Achieve Legislation of the Gengo System in order to establish a law formalizing the system of imperial era names.

-Ishida was a recipient of the Order of the Rising Sun and a member of the All Japan Kendo Federation.
+Ishida was a recipient of the Order of the Rising Sun.